On Rieffel's conjecture characterizing a deformed algebra as Heisenberg smooth operators: Introduction

-The proof of Theorem \ref{thm:rieffelunital} consists essentially of the computation of two limits.
-For the first one, we make use of Theorem \ref{thm:aprox}, as well as of certain estimates which are obtained in its proof.
-For the second one, the hypothesis that $A \in C^\infty(\text{Ad }\mathcal{U})$ commutes with every $R_g$, $g \in \mathcal{S}^\mathcal{C}(\mathbb{R}^n)$, is finally considered: we adapt a useful calculation performed in \cite[Corol\'ario 2.7]{merklentese} and combine it with the results of Theorem \ref{thm:mainthm1} and in Lemma \ref{lem:approxidentity}.
-Finally, a careful combination of the conclusions (represented by the Equations \eqref{eq:rieffel1} and \eqref{eq:rieffel2}) obtained in these two steps will establish Theorem \ref{thm:rieffelunital}.
+The proof of Theorem A consists essentially of the computation of two limits.
+For the first one, we make use of Proposition \ref{prop:aprox}, as well as of certain estimates which are obtained in its proof.
+For the second one, the hypothesis that $A \in C^\infty(\text{Ad }\mathcal{U})$ commutes with every $R_g$, $g \in \mathcal{S}^\mathscr{A}(\mathbb{R}^n)$, is finally considered: we adapt a useful calculation performed in \cite[Corol\'ario 2.7]{merklentese} and combine it with the results of Proposition \ref{prop:mainthm1} and Lemma \ref{lem:approxidentity}.
+Finally, a careful combination of the conclusions summarized in Equations \eqref{eq:rieffel1} and \eqref{eq:rieffel2} will establish Theorem A.